 1. What medications will I need after the procedure?

-You will want to know what medications you need during your recovery process prior to heading into your procedure.
-This is because you will need to make your trip to the pharmacy before the surgery, as you will not be able to do so while you’re recovering.
+You will want to know what medications you need during your recovery process before heading into your procedure.
+This is because you will need to make your trip to the pharmacy before the surgery, as you will not be able to do so while recovering.

 2. Are there any complications or risks I should be aware of?